-Project Title: DPS Meter Replacement Project
+DPS Meter Replacement Project Project Title:

-Department: DPS - Water Category: Infrastructure
+DPS - Water Department: Category: Infrastructure

 The Water and Sewer divisions conducted a city-wide meter replacement program in 2008 at a cost of over a million dollars.
 The meters have a life-time expectancy of 12 - 15 years.
-In an effect to lessen the effect on the Division's operating budget, it is recommended that \$75,000.00 be allocated each year in preparation of the next city-wide meter replacement in 2023.
-Cost will be shared with Sewer Division as all users are charged for water and sewer based on metered water use.
+In an effect to lessen the effect on the Division's operating budget, it is recommended that \$50,000.00 be allocated each year in preparation of the next city-wide meter replacement in 2023.
+Cost will be shared with Sewer Division as all users are charged for water and sower based on meterad water use water and sewer based on metered water use.